verekia/manapotion/README.md

 ## Browser Events

-Add `<BrowserEvents>` to your app anywhere to listen and bind the following events to the reactive `useBrowserStore` values:
+Add `<AllBrowserEvents>` to your app anywhere to listen and bind the following events to the reactive `useBrowserStore` values:

 - `fullscreenchange` => `isFullscreen`
 - `visibilitychange` => `isPageVisible`